pinobatch/hello-world/Xubuntu_setup.md

 1. `firefox` and `mousepad`
 2. `xfce4-terminal` and `gnome-calculator`
 3. `gimp` and ???

-Set up the quicklauncher with firefox, gimp, gnome-calculator

 With the window buttons out of the way, we have room for other things on the top panel: